-Then out came the full implementation of Electronic Chart and Information System (ECDIS).
+Then came the full implementation of the Electronic Chart and Information System (ECDIS).
 I know a lot of skeptics when this technology came out.

 In fact, I was one of them.
 But technology proved us wrong as time goes by.
 Many ships today use ECDIS as their primary means of navigation.

 From the old sextant to LORAN to GPS and now DGPS, we have a clear idea of the trend here.
 Technology is helping the human element reduce the manning level of ships: 15 to 25 crew at the most.

 Compare that to a hundred seafarers in a single ship a hundred years ago.

 Even with the spoofing incident of the GPS positions of some ships in the Black Sea area, the development of autonomous ships is still fully ahead.

 There are already unmanned surface vehicles in operation using this technology.
 Most of them are small boats that operate on the water’s surface.

 Researchers use them for oceanographic purposes and data collection.

 Even the US Navy utilizes autonomous drone ships for security purposes.